-Meaningful disclosure about an underlying entity that is the subject of a scope limitation would also include the issuer's share of any contingencies and commitments for the proportionately consolidated entity or VIE, and the issuer's responsibility for any other interest holder's share of the contingencies for the proportionately consolidated entity or VIE.
+Meaningful disclosure about an underlying entity that is the subject of a scope limitation would also include any contingencies and commitments for the proportionately consolidated entity or VIE.

-- (5) Limited access to the underlying entity of a portfolio investment or equity investment If the certifying officers do not have access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment, the issuer's DC&P and ICFR should address the issuer's disclosure relating to: - (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any required impairment charge related to the investment; and - (d) if applicable, the issuer's share of any income/loss from the equity investment. - (6) Reliance on financial information of underlying entity In most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, VIE or the underlying entity of an equity investment.
-In order to certify an issuer's annual or interim filings that include information regarding the issuer's investment in these underlying entities, the certifying officers should perform the following minimum procedures: - (a) ensure that the issuer receives the underlying entity's financial information on a timely basis; - (b) review the underlying entity's financial information to determine whether it has been prepared in accordance with the issuer's GAAP; and - (c) review the underlying entity's accounting policies and evaluate whether they conform to the issuer's accounting policies.
+(5) Limited access to the underlying entity of a portfolio investment or equity investment - Although the certifying officers may not have sufficient access to design and evaluate controls, policies and procedures carried out by the underlying entity of a portfolio investment or equity investment, the issuer's DC&P and ICFR should address the issuer's controls over its disclosure of material information relating to:

+- (a) the carrying amount of the investment; - (b) any dividends the issuer receives from the investment; - (c) any required impairment charge related to the investment; and - (d) if applicable, the issuer's share of any income/loss from the equity investment.

+(6) Reliance on financial information of underlying entity - In most cases, certifying officers will have to rely on the financial information reported by a proportionately consolidated entity, VIE or the underlying entity of an equity investment.
+In order to certify an issuer's annual or interim filings that include information regarding the issuer's investment in these underlying entities, the certifying officers should perform the following minimum procedures:

+(a) ensure that the issuer receives the underlying entity's financial information on a timely basis;

+(b) review the underlying entity's financial information to determine whether it has been prepared in accordance with the issuer's GAAP; and

+(c) review the underlying entity's accounting policies and evaluate whether they conform to the issuer's accounting policies.